edoardoc/cv-boilerplate/README.md

 ### Using Docker

-If you have Docker installed, you can build the CV inside a container that already includes Pandoc and the required XeLaTeX packages.
-On ARM/M1 machines, you may need to pull the amd64 image:
+If you have Docker installed, there’s a provided `Dockerfile` that builds an image with Pandoc and XeLaTeX + required packages.
+Simply run:

-    docker run --rm --platform linux/amd64 \
+    docker build -t cv-builder .
-        -v $(pwd):/data -w /data pandoc/latex \
+    docker run --rm -v $(pwd):/data -w /data cv-builder \
       details.yml -o output.pdf --template=template.tex --pdf-engine=xelatex

-Alternatively, after adding the `docker` target to the Makefile, just run:
+Or just use the Makefile shortcut:

     make docker